 - Legacy giving is a lot less complicated than you think.

 You do not need to master the technical aspects of planned giving to launch a legacy giving initiative.
+And you can begin with a simple gift and estate planning education.

 - Talking to members about the importance of a will is a ministry to families.